 Targeted improvement of the productive values and stability of the Snowy Mountain Basin and Buchan Valley agricultural land and soils.

 Community – partnering with Traditional Owners to maintain the health of East Gippsland’s landscapes

 The relationships with Aboriginal groups are developing and there have been examples where government agencies have worked with Moogji Aboriginal Council to deliver on-ground works

-By 2027 constructive working relationships are built between all Traditional Owner groups within the local area with land and waterway managers and community groups.
+Constructive working relationships are built between all Traditional Owner groups within the local area with land and waterway managers and community groups.

-By 2027, mechanisms are in place supporting the involvement of Traditional owners in natural resource management across the local area, including the incorporation of traditional ecological knowledge into management practice.
+Mechanisms are in place supporting the involvement of Traditional owners in natural resource management across the local area, including the incorporation of traditional ecological knowledge into management practice.